collective/plone.jsonapi.routes/README.rst

 Installation
 ------------

-There is currently no "official" release on pypi, so you have to use `mr.developer` to include plone.jsonapi.routes_ to your buildout config.
+The official release is on pypi, so you have to simply include plone.jsonapi.routes_ to your buildout config.

 Example::

     [buildout]

-    extensions =
-        mr.developer

-    auto-checkout = *

-    [sources]
-    plone.jsonapi.core   = git https://github.com/ramonski/plone.jsonapi.core.git branch=develop
-    plone.jsonapi.routes = git https://github.com/ramonski/plone.jsonapi.routes.git branch=develop
+    ...

     [instance]
     ...